graeme-lockley/my-playbook/website/docs/shift-left/static-code-analysis/lint-markdown.md

 ~/scripts
 ```

 The purpose of this script is to perform all linting of markdown scripts returning 0 should there be no warnings and non 0 otherwise.
-The following is an example script that lints all the project's `README.md` and then all `md` files in `./website/docs` and `./website/blog` directory tree.
+The following is an example script that lints a project's `README.md` and then all `md` files in `./website/docs` and `./website/blog` directory tree.

 ```bash
 #!/usr/bin/env bash